Agioi Anargyroi railway station: Facilities

 The station building is above the platforms, with access to the platform level via stairs or lifts.
 The station buildings are also equipped with toilets and a staffed ticket office.
 At platform level, there are sheltered seating and Dot-matrix display departure and arrival screens or timetable poster boards on both platforms on all four platforms.
 Access to platforms 1-4 is via the main concourse.
 Platforms 3 & 4 are much longer than Platforms 1 & 2.
 To the left of the station buildings, there is a passenger car park, with free parking.
 Outside the station, there is a bus stop where the local services call.
 Road access to the station is provided by a small square that opens out onto Leof.
 Dimokratias.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: